tinode/chat/README.md

 ### Supported

 * One-on-one messaging.
-* Groups (topics) with up to 16 members where every member's access permissions are managed individually.
+* Group messaging with currently unlimited number of members where every member's access permissions are managed individually.
+The maximum number of members will be limited to a reasonably high value in the future (256? configurable?).
 * Topic access control with permissions for various actions.
 * Server-generated presence notifications for people, topics.
 * Basic sharded clustering.